28/NoteworthyII/README.md

 Suggestions for solutions are always welcome!
 Submit a pull request or open an issue.
 Thanks!

-## Licence
+## License

-Copyright (C) 2018-2023 Dejan Josifović theparanoidtimes.org
+Copyright (C) 2018-2023.
+Dejan Josifović, The Paranoid Times

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by